Truck Accident Attorneys Serving Atlanta, Georgia

 Usually, at the very least, spoliation of evidence letters will need to be sent to the trucking company and any other parties that may have evidence (such as a gas station with a security camera that caught the accident on tape), and various experts will need to be brought into the investigatory process.

-Experts may include accident reconstruction experts, vehicle design experts, and experts who can provide insight about NHTSA rules for large trucks and their drivers.
+Experts may include accident reconstruction experts, commercial vehicle design experts, and experts who can provide insight about NHTSA rules for large trucks and their drivers.

 Truck Accident Injuries Are Often Severe